corner Cascading Style Sheets (CSS) Tutorial. Inline, embedded and external styles. corner

 There are 3 types of style sheets.
 The difference is where the style is defined and the area where that style is applied.

 1. 1.
 Inline style sheet within a tag.
-Applies only to that particular occurance of that tag.
+Applies only to that particular occurrence of that tag.

 2. 2.
 Internal (also called Embedded) style sheet is defined within the head section of a page.
 Applies to that page only